Special Educational Needs

 Who I can contact for further information?

-Appointments can be made via the school office with our SENCo Mrs Celeste Richardson, The Deputy Headteacher Mr Kiel Richardson, The Headteacher Mrs Linda-May Bingham and The SEN Governor TBC.
+Appointments can be made via the school office with our SENCo Mrs Celeste Richardson, Head of School Mr Kiel Richardson, The Executive Headteacher Mrs Linda-May Bingham.
+The trustee responsible for SEN is Gill Williams.